 UWE Global Water Security Programme

 Take part in the UWE Global Water Security Programme and support global organisations working on improving water security worldwide.
 It's an exciting opportunity to do a short or long-term placement in another country.
-Applications are now closed.
+Applications are open until 30 April 2019.

-UWE Bristol students from all subject areas can support host organisations by using your academic knowledge in a variety of ways.
+We're looking for UWE Bristol students from all subject areas to support host organisations by using your academic knowledge in a variety of ways.

 What's the benefit of doing a placement?